SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-11-tesla-unsafety.md

 - The laminate glass is almost impossible to break, especially without tools, in a cramped space, and underwater.

-Once we make the fatal mistake of using a touch screen, the initial error is not only inevitable, it had already happened a couple of times to Chao.
+Once we make the fatal mistake of using a touch screen, that initial error is is the root of an inevitable cascade of further errors.
+It is not only inevitable, it had already happened a couple of times to Chao going inadvertently into reverse.
 After that, everything else cascaded to make it impossible to escape and impossible to be rescued in time.

 ## What Did Tesla Think Should Have Happened?